Numerically "exact" charge transport dynamics in a dissipative electron-phonon model rationalizing the success of the transient localization scenario: Introduction

 It is by now well established that the motion of a charge carrier in high-mobility organic semiconductors is mainly limited by its moderate coupling to slow and abundantly thermally excited intermolecular vibrations.~\cite{PhysRevLett.96.086601,PSSB.249.1655,AdvFunctMater.26.2292,PhysStatusSolidiRRL.13.1800485,JChemPhys.152.190902,NatMater.19.491,AngewChemIntEd.64.e202507566} The carrier's optical response then features a displaced Drude peak (DDP) in the terahertz region,~\cite{ApplPhysLett.89.182103,PhysRevLett.99.016403,ApplPhysLett.105.143302,ApplPhysLett.115.143301,ApplPhysLett.120.053302,NatMater.22.1361} which can be reproduced by the phenomenological Drude--Anderson model~\cite{PhysRevB.89.235201,AdvFunctMater.26.2292} that rests on the TL scenario (TLS).~\cite{PhysRevB.83.081202,PhysRevB.86.245201,AdvFunctMater.26.2292} Starting from the frozen-phonon limit and introducing effective phonon dynamics in the relaxation-time approximation,~\cite{PhysRevB.83.081202,AdvFunctMater.26.2292} the TLS offers a physically plausible and computationally favorable alternative~\cite{NatMater.16.998,JPhysChemC.123.6989} to quantum--classical simulations of coupled carrier--phonon dynamics.~\cite{PhysRevLett.96.086601,PhysChemChemPhys.17.12395,AccChemRes.55.819,runeson2024} The latter are considered as the best available approximation to fully quantum dynamics, which are prohibitively expensive in the physically relevant slow-phonon regime.~\cite{JPhysChemA.110.4065,AdvMater.19.2000,JChemPhys.152.190902} This holds true even in the one-dimensional transport model featuring a single vibrational mode per lattice site.~\cite{PhysRevLett.96.086601,AdvFunctMater.26.2292}

-This state of affairs has changed very recently with us devising a numerically ``exact" hierarchical equations of motion (HEOM)-based approach to carrier transport~\cite{part1,part2} in the above-described one-dimensional Peierls (or Su--Schrieffer--Heeger)~\cite{PhysRevLett.42.1698,PhysRevB.56.4484,PhysRevLett.105.266605} model.
-For model parameters appropriate for room-temperature hole transport along the maximum-conductivity direction in single crystals of rubrene,~\cite{AdvMater.19.2000} we evidence subtle qualitative differences between HEOM results and TLS predictions at long times (low frequencies).
-Namely, HEOM (TLS) shows that the diffusive transport is ultimately reached from the super-diffusive (sub-diffusive) side, with optical response increasing (decreasing) as $\omega\to0$.~\cite{part2} The results of the most recent quantum--classical approaches,~\cite{runeson2024} to which the HEOM method reduces in the slow-phonon limit, display long-time and low-frequency features that are fully compatible with our HEOM results.
-Meanwhile, most experimental low-frequency signatures align with TLS (Drude--Anderson) predictions,~\cite{PhysRevLett.99.016403,ApplPhysLett.105.143302,ApplPhysLett.115.143301,ApplPhysLett.120.053302} though there are exceptions.~\cite{ApplPhysLett.89.182103}
+Recent quantum--classical~\cite{runeson2024} as well as our fully quantum numerically ``exact''~\cite{part1,part2} computations in the above-described one-dimensional Peierls (or Su--Schrieffer--Heeger)~\cite{PhysRevLett.42.1698,PhysRevB.56.4484,PhysRevLett.105.266605} model have suggested that TLS predictions are qualitatively inaccurate on long timescales (at low frequencies).
+For model parameters appropriate for room-temperature hole transport along the maximum-conductivity direction in single crystals of rubrene,~\cite{AdvMater.19.2000}the authors of Refs.~\onlinecite{part2} and~\onlinecite{runeson2024} evidence optical-response enhancements at very low frequencies.
+Meanwhile, most experimental low-frequency signatures align with TLS (Drude--Anderson) predictions,~\cite{PhysRevLett.99.016403,ApplPhysLett.105.143302,ApplPhysLett.115.143301,ApplPhysLett.120.053302} displaying a steady suppression of the optical response below the DDP, though there are exceptions.~\cite{ApplPhysLett.89.182103}